Online Dating Photo Tips For Guys Who Want More Dates. How To Choose The Best Dating App Photos. The Best Online Dating Photo Examples.

-In a previous post, I outlined the basics for dos and don’ts for dating app photos (if you haven’t read that, please read it first before moving on: https://eddie-hernandez.com/online-dating-profile-photos-intro/).
+In a previous post, I outlined the basics for dos and don’ts for dating app photos (if you haven’t read that, please read it first before moving on:).

 The below guidance provides more concrete and advanced tips for sorting through, prioritizing and selecting photos for your profile to help you get more likes and more matches.

 Travel Photos – Seems obvious but these photos show the type of traveler you are (beach bum, explorer) as well as places you find interesting and amazing.
 Also people are more relaxed and more likely to be enjoying themselves on vacation plus as an added bonus travel photos make it easier to initiate an opening message.

 Pro-tip: Avoid Iceland, Museum of Ice Cream, Machu Picchu or Tulum cliche photos.